bismuth-dev/RebornBuddy.Assemblies/README.md

 To use this package,

-  1. Enable the custom GitHub package source.
+  1. Enable the custom GitHub Packages source.
   2. Install the package for your project.

 ### Enabling Package Source